History Files

 1313

-With the death of John Parricide, any claim to the former Swabian duchy dies with him.
+With the death of John 'Parricide', any claim to the former Swabian duchy dies with him.
 Large areas of its territory have already gone to the established county of Württemberg and the margraviate of Baden.
-Territory formerly belonging to the Alemanni people also later forms parts of Austria (Vorarlberg), France (Alsace) and Switzerland, as well as the Bavarian Swabia region of Bavaria.
+Territory which formerly had belonged to the Alemanni people also later forms parts of Austria (Vorarlberg), France (Alsace), and Switzerland, as well as the Bavarian Swabia region of Bavaria.

 1314 - 1347